usnistgov/WebDeepZoomToolkit/README.md

 To enable this software to navigate through slices image in adequation with the navigation per frame, the files : openseedragon-movie.js, manifest.js, toolbar.js and viewer.js, have been updated.

-A new slider provide the navigation per slice when a layer have correct properties, like them of "Moche xy-energy-slice" in the file manifest.json, whithout breaking the functionnality of navigation per frame.
+A new slider provides the navigation per slice when a layer has zslice properties (see example of such properties from "Moche xy-energy-slice" in the file manifest.json), without breaking the functionality of navigation per frame.

 Then, a new module was created whithout any informations for the moment, but related to a layer when it is navigable per slice, like "Moche xy-energy-slice".